 Pennsylvania State University College of Medicine conducted some research in 2006 that reported the main link between obesity and chronic fatigue were metabolic and psychological factors.
-They found secondary causes of fatigue to be disruptions from sleep caused by weight-related disorders.
+Weight-related disorders caused disruptions from sleep, which resulted in fatigue.

 Obesity often causes a condition called sleep apnea which happens when breathing is interrupted and abruptly disrupts sleep.
-Insulin resistance is a condition that is common in obese individuals and can prompt fatigue.
+Insulin resistance is a condition that is common in higher weight individuals and can prompt fatigue.
 Obesity is linked to depression which is a known cause of excessive daytime sleepiness and fatigue.

 - 5. Do Your Joints Ache?

 - Excess body weight has a significant impact on the risk of developing arthritis.
-Being overweight or obese increases the risk of experiencing joint disease as it puts a degree of weight and stress on joints that they were not meant to withstand (knees, back, and feet).
+Being higher weight increases the risk of experiencing joint disease as it puts a degree of weight and stress on joints that they were not meant to withstand (knees, back, and feet).
 Excess weight also causes inflammation and swelling which can be painful and impact mobility.